Vestibular rehabilitation therapy

 • Cerebellar degeneration, age-related multisensory deficits, and multiple sclerosis.

-Depending on the specific vestibular disorder and the patient’s unique symptoms, our therapists may employ various maneuvers and exercises, including balance retraining, gaze stability drills, postural retraining, and gait training.
-These can be motions like Epley, modified Epley, Semont, Appiani, Casani, and Lempert (BBQ) for BPPV patients.
-Other therapies may include balance retraining, vestibular-occipital reflex training, postural retraining, and gait training for other illnesses.
+Depending on the specific vestibular disorder and the patient’s unique symptoms, our therapists may employ various maneuvers, such as the Epley or modified Epley maneuver, and exercises, including balance retraining, gaze stability drills, postural retraining, and gait training.

 When is vestibular therapy recommended?